Dram Shop Claims in Philadelphia

 The Dram Shop Act serves to establish liability of parties – whether a bar or social host – which sell or give alcohol to visibly intoxicated individuals or minors who then cause injury to third parties resulting from alcohol-related accidents.
-Basically, this means that if somebody provides alcohol to a person who is already clearly intoxicated, they can be held liable for this reckless act.
+This means that if somebody provides alcohol to someone who is already clearly intoxicated, they can be held liable for this reckless act.

 What Must We Prove?

 The key to recovery against the provider lies in demonstrating that the individual was “obviously intoxicated.”
-Clearly, we cannot hold every seller of alcohol responsible for every action of every person who consumed any quantity of alcohol at their establishment at some time prior to causing an accident.
+We cannot hold every seller of alcohol responsible for every action of every person who consumed any quantity of alcohol at their establishment before causing an accident.
 This degree of liability would ensure that there would be no liquor industry, so this would be tantamount to making the sale of liquor illegal.

 This is why the standard is “obviously intoxicated.”
 Witness statements, defendant testimony, and evidence of alcohol type and quantity may be used to make this determination.

 If you or a loved one has suffered an injury in an accident caused by a drunk driver, you may be entitled to recover under the Dram Shop Act.
-Call The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation with one of our Personal Injury Attorneys.
-We can help you recover, and ensure those responsible are held accountable for their actions.
+Call The Law Offices of Greg Prosmushkin, P.C. to schedule a free consultation with one of our attorneys.
+We can help you recover and ensure those responsible are held accountable for their actions.